tawsifbhuiyan/Cricfy-TV-End-to-End-Test-Automation-Framework/README.md

 # 📱 App Automation Testing & Validation Framework

-An end-to-end **Android mobile automation testing framework** built using **Appium + Python** to validate real-device application workflows, UI interactions, navigation flows, and functional behavior of a streaming-style mobile application.
+An end-to-end **Android mobile automation testing framework** built using **Appium to validate real-device application workflows, UI interactions, navigation flows, and functional behavior of a streaming-style mobile application.

 This project demonstrates real-world QA automation practices using a physical Android device with the UiAutomator2 driver.